DaniloChaku/SimpleSocialMediaAPI/README.md

 - Was the code ready to run after generation?
 What did you have to change to make it usable?

-  The code was ready overall, but I had to ask for some improvements.
-However, it failed to use FakeLogger provided by Microsoft as a package properly.
+  The code was ready overall, but I had to ask for some improvements in quality and additional features.
+However, it failed to properly use FakeLogger provided by Microsoft as a package.
 Also, it couldn't set up test coverage collection for SonarCloud.

 - Which challenges did you face during completion of the task?